NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 expected linear regression did well on finding that coefficient.
 We can clearly see that for values of ``x1`` close to 0 the :term:`child model` is much more accurate compared to when ``x1`` is close to 1.
 The :term:`child model` itself however does not provide this information together with its prediction.
-Unlike classification models, regression models do not provide the confidence score.
+Unlike classification models, regression models do not provide the :term:`confidence score`.
 All we get is a point prediction.
 Fortunately we can train another model that will predict e.g. absolute error.
 The algorithm does not have to be smarter than the child algorithm - we will use linear regression again.
-This is possible as the distribution of absolute errors is not zero-centered and it is dependent on input feature ``x1``.
+This is possible because the distribution of absolute errors is not zero-centered and it is dependent on input feature ``x1``.
 See the histograms of errors and absolute errors:

 .. code-block:: python